 4. What impact does the length of the trust term and/or the grantor’s death during the trust term have on a GRAT?

-The discount rate to be used to calculate this amount is equal to the §7520 rate for the month of the grantor’s death or on the alternate valuation date, if applicable.
+The discount rate to be utilized to calculate this amount is equal to the §7520 rate for the month of the grantor’s death or on the alternate valuation date, if applicable.
 In a worst-case scenario, the family is generally no worse off from a transfer tax perspective absent the cost of the legal document and valuation costs, if any, to establish and fund the GRAT.

 5. In what situations is a GRAT most effective as a wealth transfer tool?

-Some examples of situations where a GRAT can prove particularly beneficial include but are not limited to the following:
+Some examples of situations where a GRAT can prove particularly beneficial include, but are not limited to, the following:

 - Rapid appreciation during GRAT term

-- Gift tax valuation discounts may be available
+- Availability of gift tax valuation discounts

 6. What are some situations where a GRAT may require additional care and consideration?